Here's what you need to know about St. Patrick's Day

 A popular sight around the holiday is the shamrock, or three-leaf clover, linked to Ireland and St. Patrick.

 The lucky ones, though, come across something that’s harder to find: a four-leaf clover.
-That’s because it takes a recessive trait or traits in the clover’s genetics for there to be more than the normal 3 leaves, says Vincent Pennetti, a doctoral student at the University of Georgia’s College of Agricultural and Environmental Sciences.
-He has been fascinated by the plants since high school.
+That’s because it takes a recessive trait or traits in the clover’s genetics for there to be more than the normal 3 leaves, says Vincent Pennetti, who has been fascinated by the plants since high school.

 Four-leaf clovers “are real.
 They are rare,” he says.